chyna-gvng/alx-react/0x00-Webpack/README.md

 ### React
-Readme file for the repository *alx-react*.
+Readme file for the directory *0x00-Webpack*.